Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Verifying the weak cosmic censorship conjecture through a test particle incidence

-To describe the degree of approaching the extreme condition, a dimensionless decimal $\varepsilon$ can be used to depict the near-extreme scenario, i.e.
+To describe the degree of approaching the extremal condition, a dimensionless decimal $\varepsilon$ can be used to depict the near-extremal scenario, i.e.

-It can be observed that when parameter $\varepsilon$ approaches zero, i.e.$\varepsilon\rightarrow0$, it describes the near-extreme Kerr-like black hole.
-And when parameter $\varepsilon=0$ is satisfied, the Kerr-like black holes becomes the extreme case.
+It can be observed that when parameter $\varepsilon$ approaches zero, i.e.$\varepsilon\rightarrow0$, it describes the near-extremal Kerr-like black hole.
+And when parameter $\varepsilon=0$ is satisfied, the Kerr-like black holes becomes the extremal case.

 In this context, $M^2\omega_{0}-J$ is a second-order small quantity, but since we are only considering the first-order scenario, this second-order small quantity is not taken into account.
-Therefore, it is sufficient for the energy $\delta E$ and angular momentum $\delta J$ of the test particle to simultaneously satisfy formulas \eqref{35} and \eqref{36}, i.e.
+Therefore, it is sufficient for the energy $\delta E$ and angular momentum $\delta J$ of the test particle to simultaneously satisfy equations \eqref{35} and \eqref{36}, i.e.

 this is equivalent to